Get up to 4 Free Quotes!

 Work Aisle: Space needed to work at the kitchen work centers.

-By knowing or having a rough idea of these terms, homeowners will not only be able to shorten the remodeling process, but also complete it for less.
+By knowing or having a rough idea of these interior design glossary of terms, homeowners will not only be able to shorten the remodeling process, but also complete it for less.
 Rather than memorizing each and every term, be sure to bookmark this page so you can reference it the next time you want to remodel or redesign a room in your home.

 Ready to talk to designer or contractor?
 Click here to get four free estimates for any home remodeling project.